nextml/NEXT/next/lib/pijemont/README.md

 various API functions, and values being "type specification" dictionaries, which we will define now.

-A "type specification" in Pijemont is a dictionary, which may look slightly different depending on the type of argument desired.
-It always contains the keys:
+A **type specification** in Pijemont is a dictionary, which may look slightly different depending on the type of argument desired.
+It may contain the following keys:

-* `type`: This is a string that specifies what type of object the argument is.
-It can be any of `string`, `num`, `multiline`, `list`, `dict`, or `oneof`.
+* `type`: This key is required.
+Its value is a string that specifies what type of object the argument is.
+It can be any of those types listed below.

 * `description`: A string that describes what the argument is.
 Used for documentation generation and annotating the form.
 This key is optional.

-Many types require more data, which is specified through the further keys `values` and `set` in the type specification.
-These behave in type-specific ways, and we will go through their behaviour in each case now:

-### `num`

-* `values`: Should be omitted.
-* `set`: A default value for the argument that will pre-populate the form object.
-May be omitted.
+* `optional`: This is either `true` or `false` (default is `false`), and indicates whether this argument may be omitted

+* `default`: This is the value that will be used for the argument if it is not supplied (even if it is optional, so having both `optional: true` and a `default` value is redundant).

+* `values`: If the type is a container for other types (e.g. a list or dictionary), then this will be a further type specification of the contained values.
+If the type is a non-container (such as a string or number), then

+Some of these keys have type-specific behaviour, which we shall describe in each case when we specify the types below.

+## Allowed types

+### `number | num | float`

+#### Notes on type specifier keys:

+* `values`: May be a specification of conditions that the numbers must satisfy, such as `values: "(>2 & <3) | <=-1 | (>100 & !=108.6)"` to
+  say that the number must satisfy one of the conditions "between 2 and 3", "at most -1", and "bigger than 100 but not equal to 108.6".
+  All symbols can be replaced with letter versions, `gt` for `>`, etc, so this condition could equally have been expressed:
+  `values: "(gt 2 and lt 3) or lteq -1 or (gt 100 and noteq 108.6)"`.

+#### HTML form

 The form input for this argument will be a numeric input text field.

-### `string`
+### `string | str | multiline`

+Corresponds to a string input.

+#### Notes on type specifier keys:

 * `values`: May be absent or may be a list of strings.

-* `set`: A default string value for the argument that will pre-populate the form object.
-May be omitted.
+#### HTML form

-If the `values` key is absent, arbitrary strings are allowed and the corresponding form input will be a text field.
+If type is `str` or `string`, then if the `values` key is absent, arbitrary strings are allowed and the corresponding form input will be a text field.
 If `values` is a list of strings, then the input will be a select with each of the list items as options.

+, the HTML form will be a textfield.
+If
+`multiline`, it will be a textarea.

-### `multiline`
+### `boolean | bool`

+#### Notes on type specifier keys:

 * `values`: Should be omitted.
-* `set`: A default string value for the argument that will pre-populate the form object.
-May be omitted.

-The form input for this argument will be a textarea.
+* `default`: A default boolean value, `true` or `false`.

+#### HTML form

+In the HTML form, this will show up as a checkbox.

 ### `list`

+This corresponds to an list argument where all elements are of a fixed, specified type.

+#### Notes on type specifier keys:

 * `values`: Should be a type specifier dictionary describing the type of each list element.

-* `set`: A list of objects that are valid defaults for the type of the list element.
+* `default`: A list of objects that are valid defaults for the type of the list element.
 May be omitted.

+#### HTML form

 This will generate the appropriate form for the given type specifier dictionary and will allow the user to add or remove these objects from the list at will.

-### `dict`
+### `dict | dictionary | map`

+This corresponds to an dictionary argument with specified keys where each corresponding value has a specified type.

+#### Notes on type specifier keys:

 * `values`: Should be a dictionary whose keys are strings and whose values are type specifier dictionaries.

-* `set`: A dictionary of objects whose keys are a subset of the keys in `values` and whose values are valid default values for the corresponding type specifiers.
+* `default`: A dictionary of objects whose keys are a subset of the keys in `values` and whose values are valid default values for the corresponding type specifiers.
 May be omitted.

+#### HTML form

 This will generate, for each key, the appropriate form for the corresponding type specifier dictionary.

+### `tuple`

+This corresponds to a list argument with a fixed number of values, each of which is of a specified type (and the types for the different values may differ).

+#### Notes on type specifier keys:

+* `values`: Should be a dictionary whose keys are increasing integers starting from 0, and whose values are type specifier dictionaries.

+* `default`: A dictionary of objects whose keys are a subset of the keys in `values` and whose values are valid default values for the corresponding type specifiers.
+May be omitted.

+#### HTML form

+This will generate, for each key, the appropriate form for the corresponding type specifier dictionary.

 ### `oneof`

+This specified multiple named arguments where exactly one of them should be present

+#### Notes on type specifier keys:

 * `values`: Should be a dictionary whose keys are strings and whose values are type specifier dictionaries.
-* `set`: A dictionary of objects whose keys are a subset of the keys in `values` and whose values are valid default values for the corresponding type specifiers.
+* `default`: A dictionary of objects whose keys are a subset of the keys in `values` and whose values are valid default values for the corresponding type specifiers.
 May be omitted.

+#### HTML form

 This will generate, for each key, the appropriate form for the corresponding type specifier dictionary, and a radio button allowing the user to select which single one of the inputs they wish to provide.

+### `any | stuff | file`

+This corresponds to an input that can be any object and whose value is unchecked

+#### Notes on type specifier keys:

+* `values`: Should be omitted
+* `default`: May be any object

+#### HTML form

+For `any` or `stuff` types, this will generate a textarea form element.
+For `file` types, this will generate a file upload widget in the HTML form that will send the base64-encoded file contents.